caseypaquola/BigBrainWarp/docs/pages/tutorial_confluence.rst

    :height: 350px
    :align: center

-	Cortical surfaces show the correlation of strength of rsFC with the iso-to-allocortical axis (red-blue).
+The above figure shows that the correlation of strength of rsFC with the iso-to-allocortical axis (red-blue).
 Scatterplots at seed regions illustrate these systematic variations in rsFC.